mattheworiordan/capybara-screenshot/README.md

 --------------------------

-If you want to control the screenshot filename for a specific test library, to inject the test name into it for example, you can override how the basename is generated for the file like so
+If you want to control the screenshot filename for a specific test library, to inject the test name into it for example, you can override how the basename is generated for the file:

 ```ruby
 Capybara::Screenshot.register_filename_prefix_formatter(:rspec) do |example|